US and N Korea preparing leaders' summit

 Mr Kim has indicated he wants a phased approach, with his steps met by reciprocal ones from the US and the South - mainly on sanctions but also easing of the US military presence in South Korea.

-Mr Trump has not ruled out such an incremental approach.
+Mr Trump has not ruled out such an approach.

 North Korea has been subjected to numerous rounds of international sanctions since 2006, which has cut off most of its exports and capped its imports of oil.